BestBeforeApp/bestbefore-terms-of-use/README.md

 • Your use or inability to use our Services.
 • Any unauthorized access to or use of our servers and/or any personal information stored therein.
 • Any interruption or cessation of transmission to or from our Services.

+Third-Party Services

+Our Services may depend on or integrate with third-party databases or services.
+We are not responsible for the availability, accuracy, or content provided by such third-party services.

 Changes to Terms